MJL85/natlas/README.md

 ### Details

 The graph module starts at a defined root node and recursively traverses neighboring devices (discovered via CDP) until a defined depth is reached.
-The script collects data using SNMP.
+Data is collected using SNMP.

-MNet-Graph will attempt to collect the following information and include it in the generated diagram:
+MNet will attempt to collect the following information and include it in the generated diagram:
 + All devices (via CDP)
 + Interface names
 + IP addresses